bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 | Battery (2)	| AAA NiMH	| $1.10			|
 |		|		| **TOTAL $12.16079**	|

 There you go, a full Linux computer for just over twelve bucks in parts.
-Neither the PCB nor assembly are included, but we can just call this a $15 computer for the clickbait headline.
+Neither the PCB nor assembly are included, and better component selection (caps, and a generic version of the battery clip) would drop a few cents off the build.
+But I'll call this a $15 computer for the clickbait headline.
 Speaking of clickbait, if you want to build _one_ of these things, It'll cost you about ten grand.
 The first one costs ten grand, the ten thousandth one costs fifteen bucks.

-Additionally, I can buy all of the components for this device right now at the beginning of 2022, in the depths of a component shortage.
+I can buy all of the components for this device right now at the beginning of 2022, in the depths of a component shortage.
 Give me six months and I'll give you a tens of thousands of these things.

 ## What can it do?